peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 In the simple application of two stream approximation, we assume that diffuse radiation is hemispherically isotropic at all points along the vertical axis $z$.
-When integrating verticaly over a finite path (a slab of atmosphere), however, we can improve the accuracy if we take into consideration that within the slab radiance may have full directional dependence and preserve hemispheric isotrophy on the boundaries only.
+When integrating vertically over a finite path (a slab of atmosphere), however, we can improve the accuracy if we take into consideration that within the slab radiance may have full directional dependence and preserve hemispheric isotropy on the boundaries only.
 This allows us to account for the fact that radiation traversing the slab at different angles passes through different path lengths, and thus is subject to different levels of attenuation.